Generative AI in Manufacturing: The Future of Smart Factories

 Manufacturers are no longer just automating workflows but they’re also teaching machines to think, design, and adapt.
 At the core of this shift is Generative AI, bringing intelligence to every layer of the factory floor.
 While traditional AI has played a role in optimizing specific tasks and streamlining repetitive processes, we’ve now entered an era where machines don’t just execute but they create, adapt, and assist in decision-making with unprecedented sophistication.

-What is Generative AI and How Is It Different From Traditional AI?
+What Is Generative AI and How Is It Different from Traditional AI?

 Generative AI vs Traditional AI